OUR FAMILY LITERACY MODEL

 AFTER-SCHOOL PROGRAM

-The mission of Academy of Leaders (K-8) is to improve student achievement in core academic subjects, develop leadership habits and provide opportunities for students to learn the 21st century skills needed to be college and career ready.
+The Academy of Leaders afterschool program (K-12) improves student achievement in core academic subjects, develops leadership habits and provides opportunities for students to learn the 21st Century skills needed to be college and career ready.

 AP Leadership Program